QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 == Introduction

 == Research Background

 In today's rapidly changing market environment, understanding the diffusion process of new products and innovative ideas is crucial for companies and policymakers.
-Traditional diffusion models, such as the Bass model, provide us with valuable insights at the macro level, but often fail to capture the complexity and diversity of individual behaviors at the micro level.
+Traditional diffusion models, such as the Bass model @bass_new_1969, provide us with valuable insights at the macro level, but often fail to capture the complexity and diversity of individual behaviors at the micro level @kumar_bass_nodate.
 With the increasing popularity and influence of social networks, the interaction and information dissemination between consumers have become more complex and dynamic.
-In this context, combining traditional diffusion theory with modern computational methods, especially using agent-based models (ABM) to simulate market diffusion processes, has become a very promising research direction.
+In this context, combining traditional diffusion theory with modern computational methods, especially using agent-based models (ABM) to simulate market diffusion processes, has become a very promising research direction @holanda_modelling_nodate.

 == Research Objectives